-The Fisheries Institute of Technology and Training (FITT) was started by the Tamil Nadu Government under Fisheries Department during 2008 entering an MoU with TATA group for a period of five years (2008-2013) in order to provide technical assistance and training to fisher folk for taking up marine cage culture, crab culture and seaweed culture and adoption of modern fishing practices and fish processing.
+The Fisheries Institute of Technology and Training (FITT) was started by the Tamil Nadu Government under the Fisheries Department in 2008 entering an MoU with TATA group for a period of five years (2008-2013) in order to provide technical assistance and training to fisherfolk for taking up marine cage culture, crab culture and seaweed culture and adoption of modern fishing practices and fish processing.
 The establishment of FITT commenced with the land allotment of 1.16 ha (RS No.97/3) in Muttukadu village with an initial assistance of Rs.
 100 lakhs from Tamil Nadu Government and contributions from TATA.

-The Paraprofessional institute of Aquaculture Technology, is being established under the university with the funding of National Bank for Agricultural and Rural Development (NABARD).
-This institute offered an one year Diploma course in Industrial Aquaculture Technology in 2018, and started to offer a 3 year Bachelor of Vocational degree (B.Voc in Industrial Aquaculture) from 2019 onwards.
-This institute has been established with the aim to produce “second level” technical / skilled para-professionals required for aquaculture and fisheries sector.
+The Paraprofessional Institute of Aquaculture Technology, is being established under the university with the funding of the National Bank for Agricultural and Rural Development (NABARD).
+This institute offered a one year Diploma course in Industrial Aquaculture Technology in 2018, and started to offer Bachelor of Vocational degree (B.Voc in Industrial Aquaculture) from 2019 onwards.
+This institute has been established with the aim to produce “second level” technical / skilled para-professionals required for the aquaculture and fisheries sector.

-The aqua feed extrusion mill has been established under the project on “Development of cost efficient feeds for enhancing freshwater fish production” funded by National Agricultural Development Agency (NADP), during the year 2018.
+The aqua feed extrusion mill has been established under the project “Development of cost efficient feeds for enhancing freshwater fish production” funded by the National Agricultural Development Agency (NADP), during the year 2018.

 To develop cost efficient feeds for carps, tilapia, pangasius, shrimps and ornamental fishes.